 Tax compliance risk management process for customers managed by Large Business: checking claim there is no SAO

-Where, unusually, a Customer Relationship Manager (CRM) receives a claim that
+Where, unusually, a Customer Compliance Manager (CCM) receives a claim that

 - there is no person within the company or group who had the responsibility for the financial accounting arrangements for a company, and

 - therefore no notification can be made,